 GameSpot may receive revenue from affiliate and advertising partnerships for sharing this content and from purchases through links.

-Does Monster Hunter Wilds Have Cross-Play And Cross-Save?
+How Does Monster Hunter Wilds Multiplayer And Cross-Play Work?

 Getting started in Monster Hunter Wilds' multiplayer quests is easy, but playing with friends involves a few extra steps.